 This is such an encouraging message for me to know that God is not only orchestrating everything, but also knowing that in the end, what he has planned will come to pass!

-There are many examples of bible verses about planning to study.
-In many the Lord’s command is clear.
+There are many examples of bible verses about planning for us to study.
+In many of theses planning bible verses the Lord’s command is clear.
 We should make plans, but those plans should be made through counsel with God.
 The only way to ensure the success of our plans is to test them with the desires of God’s heart.

 The heart of man plans his way, but the Lord establishes his steps.Proverbs 16:9